Azure/iot-edge-v1/v1/doc/migration_from_v1_to_v2.md

 # Migrating from V1 to V2 of Azure IoT Edge

 Remote configuration, deployment, and monitoring of IoT Edge devices has been on the road map of Azure IoT Edge.
-These features are now being released as a public preview.
+These features are now released in the second version of the product.
 Some internal architecture has changed to support these features in an industry standard way; however all of the important developer concepts are maintained:
 * modules remain units compute which can be written in your programming language of choice.
 * traditional cloud services and 3rd party business logic can run as a module.
 * modules can communicate with each other via declarative message passing